 With the right tools, a media company can pull together a ballot in a matter of hours.
 With low-cost solutions, it can take weeks.
-That’s because with survey tools, ballot creation and management is entirely manual.
+That’s because, using survey tools, ballot creation and management is entirely manual.
 By contrast, tools meant for administering ballots often allow you to import entries directly from an Excel document (which you can share with the sales team to make the process even more seamless).

 Difficult to Manage Write-In Votes